brettmitchelldev/redfi/README.md

 - **addr**: Proxy listen address.
 Real clients should connect to this address.
 - **redis**: Address of the actual Redis server to proxy commands/connections to.
 - **plan**: Path to the json file that contains the rules/scenarios for fault injection.
 - **log**: Designates log level.
 Use 'v' to see matching command names, and 'vv' to see matched commands and match counts.
-Leave unset for no silent.
+Leave unset for silent.

 ## Plan configuration